TasbasMN/Thesis/vault/Feature Columns/Local AU Content.md

 # Local AU Context

+This feature checks the transcript AU content 30nt upstream and downstream of predicted site

 ## Biological Intuition:

 **mRNAs that need to be regulated (by miRNAs) would have AU-rich 3' UTR's.**